KristianOellegaard/django-hvad/docs/internal/manager.rst

         :meth:`_add_language_filter` is called.
 This allows for query-time resolution of the None value.
 It is an error to call :meth:`language` multiple times on the same queryset.

-        If no language code is given,
+        The following special values are accepted:

+        - ``None``, or no value: :func:`~django.utils.translation.get_language`
-        :func:`~django.utils.translation.get_language` will be called to get the current language.
+          will be called to get the current language.
+        - ``'all'``: no language filtering will be applied, a copy of an instance will be returned for every translation that matched the query, each copy being :func:`combined <hvad.utils.combine>` with one of the matching translations.

         Returns a queryset.

+        .. note:: Using ``language('all')`` and :meth:`select_related` on the
+                  same queryset is not supported and will raise a :exc:`~exceptions.NotImplementedError`.

     .. method:: create(self, **kwargs)

         Creates a new instance using the kwargs given.
 If :attr:`_language_code`